nuta/operating-system-in-1000-lines/website/en/15-virtio-blk.md

     // 1.
 Reset the device.
     virtio_reg_write32(VIRTIO_REG_DEVICE_STATUS, 0);
     // 2.
-Set the ACKNOWLEDGE status bit: the guest OS has noticed the device. virtio_reg_fetch_and_or32(VIRTIO_REG_DEVICE_STATUS, VIRTIO_STATUS_ACK);
+Set the ACKNOWLEDGE status bit: We found the device. virtio_reg_fetch_and_or32(VIRTIO_REG_DEVICE_STATUS, VIRTIO_STATUS_ACK);
     // 3.
-Set the DRIVER status bit. virtio_reg_fetch_and_or32(VIRTIO_REG_DEVICE_STATUS, VIRTIO_STATUS_DRIVER);
+Set the DRIVER status bit: We know how to use the device. virtio_reg_fetch_and_or32(VIRTIO_REG_DEVICE_STATUS, VIRTIO_STATUS_DRIVER);
-    // 5.
-Set the FEATURES_OK status bit.
-    virtio_reg_fetch_and_or32(VIRTIO_REG_DEVICE_STATUS, VIRTIO_STATUS_FEAT_OK);
+    // Set our page size: We use 4KB pages.
+This defines PFN (page frame number) calculation. virtio_reg_write32(VIRTIO_REG_PAGE_SIZE, PAGE_SIZE);
-    // 7.
-Perform device-specific setup, including discovery of virtqueues for the device blk_request_vq = virtq_init(0);
+    // Initialize a queue for disk read/write requests. blk_request_vq = virtq_init(0);
-    // 8.
-Set the DRIVER_OK status bit.
+    // 6.
+Set the DRIVER_OK status bit: We can now use the device! virtio_reg_write32(VIRTIO_REG_DEVICE_STATUS, VIRTIO_STATUS_DRIVER_OK);
-    virtio_reg_write32(VIRTIO_REG_DEVICE_STATUS, VIRTIO_STATUS_DRIVER_OK);

     // Get the disk capacity.